moralmunky/Home-Assistant-Mail-And-Packages-Custom-Card/README.md

 ## HACS Install

-HACS will install the files and add an entry in the Lovelace resource
+[HACS](https://hacs.xyz) will install the files and add an entry in the Lovelace resource
+* Have [HACS](https://hacs.xyz) installed in your instance of HASS
+* Add URL: **https://github.com/moralmunky/Home-Assistant-Mail-And-Packages-Custom-Card/** as a custom repository with Type: **LOVELACE**
+* Navigate to the Frontend directory
+* Search for Mail and Packages, then choose install
+* You may need to empty your browser cache for the frontend to recognize the new files.

 HACS install path
 ```